More Posts

 Watch the tutorial for Join-as-you-go Join

-Now you have so many beautiful designs to join your granny squares and make a beautiful blanket or pillow cover for your loved ones.
-Watch the tutorials and start crocheting.
+There you have it!
+Now you know how to join granny squares like a pro.
+You have so many beautiful designs to join your granny squares and make a beautiful blanket or pillow cover for your loved ones.
+So get out there and start stitching those babies together into one big, beautiful afghan.

 Don’t forget to subscribe to our newsletter to receive awesome free crochet patterns, just like this, delivered straight to your inbox every day